-In Leeds, 2008, a young, very passionate pair of chocolate lovers started creating chocolate.
+In Leeds, in 2008, a young, very passionate pair of chocolate lovers started creating chocolate.
 Very soon their chocolate won recognition all over the country.
 Their passion generated a successful business bringing their delicious chocolates to the most prestigious shops around the world and raising them to new heights on British Airways flights.
-Let me present you Sun and Stephen Trigg.
+Let me present you to Sun and Stephen Trigg.

 Sun: Yes, when we first moved to Leeds it was hard to find really good chocolate and both Stephen and I love chocolate.
 We started making chocolate for ourselves really, to suit our personal taste.
 If we lived in London I don’t think we would ever start making chocolate.

-Stephen: Taste is very personal … I often get asked what is the best chocolate in the world and my reply is always “what kind of chocolate do you like?”
+Stephen: Taste is very personal … I often get asked what is the best chocolate in the world and my reply is always “What kind of chocolate do you like?”
 I can only take people on a journey of our chocolate, sharing our experience and our style.
 It is down to the person to decide if they like it or not.
-Does a perfect chocolate exist for me?
+Does perfect chocolate exist for me?
 Well, it depends on my mood - sometimes a nice pure bar does the trick or a new chocolate we have made with Yuzu ganache.

 I read that your first step was to learn the basics on your own.
 Then you learned from others.
 Who was the best tutor and what was the best lecture you had?

 Sun: It is a hard start when you are trying to learn on your own and you don’t have a background in pastry.
 But Stephen and I are really passionate and that is what drives us.
 Both of us agree that the support we got over the years from Cacao Barry at the UK Chocolate Academy™ Center has been fantastic!
-It doesn’t matter whether you are on your first course just learning the basics or you are a 20 ton customer - they treat everybody with the same level of respect, passion and encouragement!
+It doesn’t matter whether you are on your first course just learning the basics or you are a 20-ton customer - they treat everybody with the same level of respect, passion and encouragement!
 This was not the case with some other companies which simply didn’t want to know us when we were starting out.
 It was so refreshing!
 Small acorns and all that!
 For me, Beverley Dunkley - I have been to many of her courses and she is a brilliant tutor - and Jean Pierre Wybauw have been a big help and inspiration.

 Stephen: The best lecture I had was by Julie Sharp!
 I knew how to temper chocolate and I took my staff to learn the basics.
 She made tempering so simple and clear to understand that it filled in some knowledge gaps I didn’t know I had myself!
 You can never stop learning!
 Best tutor?
-Probably Martin Chiffers for me - we ran a private chocolate showpiece class over a weekend and not only did we learn so much but the guy’s work ethic was first class.
+Probably Martin Chiffers for me - we ran a private chocolate showpiece class over a weekend and not only did we learn so much but the guy’s work ethic was first-class.

 What has been your biggest challenge?